afrizal423/afrizal423/README.md

 ### 👯 I’m looking to collaborate

-I’m looking to collaborate on Python Web app like a Django or flask and PHP like a Codeigniter or Laravel. <br>
+I’m looking to collaborate on  PHP like a Codeigniter or Laravel. <br>
 Besides that, I also want to contribute by using Golang

 ## 📫 How to reach me